Energy and magnetic moment of a quantum charged particle in time dependent magnetic and electric fields of circular and plane solenoids: Introduction

 Our plan is as follows.
-In Section \ref{sec-main} we remind the definitions of the main quantities characterizing the motion of a charged particle in the magnetic field, such as energy, angular momentum and magnetic moment, emphasizing the role of the relative and the center of orbit coordinates.
+In Section \ref{sec-main}, we remind the definitions of the main quantities characterizing the motion of a charged particle in the magnetic field, such as energy, angular momentum and magnetic moment, emphasizing the role of the relative and the center of orbit coordinates.
 Also, we analyze the dynamical equations for the canonical and ``geometrical'' variables and discuss the choice of initial conditions.
 The details of evolution are considered separately in Sections \ref{sec-circ}--\ref{sec-tanh} for the circular gauge and \ref{sec-Land}--\ref{sec-Landexp} for the Landau gauge.
-In particular, in Section \ref{sec-circ} we provide general expressions for the mean values and fluctuations of the energy and magnetic moment in terms of solutions to Eq. (\ref{eqvep}).
+In particular, in Section \ref{sec-circ} we provide general expressions for the mean values and fluctuations of the energy and magnetic moment in terms of solutions to Equation (\ref{eqvep}).
 Three simple approximate solutions are considered in that section: the adiabatic evolution, the sudden jump of the magnetic field, and the parametric resonance.
-In Section \ref{sec-part}, we analyze three concrete functions $B(t)$, which permit us to find explicit exact solutions to Eq. (\ref{eqvep}) in terms of elementary functions.
+In Section \ref{sec-part}, we analyze three concrete functions $B(t)$, which permit us to find explicit exact solutions to Equation (\ref{eqvep}) in terms of elementary functions.
 Four other examples, when exact solutions can be written in terms of the confluent hypergeometric, Gauss hypergeometric, cylindrical and Legendre functions, are analyzed in Sections \ref{sec-hyper} and \ref{sec-tanh}.
 Section \ref{sec-Land} is devoted to general relations for the Landau gauge, with the same special cases as in Section \ref{sec-circ}.
 Two special cases, when explicit exact solutions can be written in terms of elementary functions, are considered in Section \ref{sec-Landexp}.
 Section \ref{sec-fin} contains a discussion of results.
-Details of long calculations are given in several Appendices.
+Some details of calculations are given in Appendices \ref{ap-detcirc}--\ref{ap-SOm-as}.
+Appendices \ref{ap-deg} and \ref{ap-gauge} are devoted to the interesting questions arising in connection with our study: the existence (and sense) of the Landau levels in the time-dependent magnetic field and the non-equivalence of different time-dependent gauges.